Air Afrique Flight 056: Raid

-Flight 56 landed in Geneva at 8:08 AM, Hariri demanded the release of two of his brothers, who were prisoners in West Germany and threatened to kill passengers if his demands were not met.
+Flight 56 landed in Geneva at 8:08 AM.
+Hariri demanded the release of terrorists Mohammed Ali Hammadi, the lead hijacker of TWA Flight 847, and his brother Abbas Ali Hamadei, aged 22 and 26 respectively.
+Both were imprisoned in West Germany.
+Hariri also threatened to kill passengers if his demands were not met.
 Two hours later, Hariri shot and killed 28-year-old French passenger Xavier Beaulieu.
 Four hours after landing, passengers opened the emergency exits and began to evacuate the aircraft via the evacuation slides.
 One flight attendant attempted to overpower Hariri but was shot and injured.
 29 people received injuries during the evacuation.
 The Swiss police then raided the aircraft and overpowered Hariri.
-The operation lasted eight minutes, while the entire hijacking had lasted nearly four hours.
+The operation lasted eight minutes, while the entire hijacking had lasted for nearly four hours.

 Aftermath

-Two years after the hijacking, Hussein Hariri was tried at the Federal Supreme Court of Switzerland in Lausanne for hijacking, murder, and attempted murder.
+Two years after the hijacking, Hussein Hariri was tried at the Federal Supreme Court of Switzerland Lausanne for hijacking, murder, and attempted murder.
 He was convicted and sentenced to life imprisonment.

 In 2002, he escaped from prison and spent three months on the run.
 At the time, he had been allowed weekend furloughs from prison, in preparation for his release on parole in 2004.

 Hariri was released in 2004 and deported to Lebanon.